jayvanderwall/easyparse/README.md

 ```

 It is a good idea to use Python's raw strings (prefix with `r`) when using regular expressions.

+### EOF

+A special rule is necessary to match the end of input, since it is technically not a character.
+This is called `eof` in the easyparse module.

 ### Conjunctions